hanami/guides/content/introduction/getting-started.md

 %>
 ```

-It's silly to include a hard-coded path in our template, when our router is already perfectly aware of which route to point the form to.
+It's silly to include a hard-coded path in our template when our router is already perfectly aware of which route to point the form to.
 We can use the `routes` helper method that is available in our views and actions to access route-specific helper methods:

 ```erb